At this time we do not have the nutritional facts for any of our products.

 There are two ways to track your order.

-After checkout add your order to the Arrive app with the link in your order confirmation.
+After checkout add your order to the Shop app (formerly known as Arrive app) with the link in your order confirmation.

 USPS tracking numbers are sent to your email once your package is shipped.
 You will also receive a delivery confirmation email on the day of delivery.

 Yes, we accept returns or exchanges.
 If you are unsatisfied with your order or if your chocolate melted in route please let us know.
 Send us a message at email@example.com.

 Yes we do!
 It's no small feat but over the years and hundreds of orders we've got it down.
 Following are a few measures we take:

 When it's warm out (over 70º) we only ship Monday through Wednesday to avoid your chocolate being delayed in transit over the weekend.
 All orders are upgraded to Priority Mail which delivers in one to three days.Your chocolate is chilled for a few hours before final packing.
 Ice packs are included as needed.Chocolate and ice are wrapped with thermal bubble wrap.
 All seams are taped shut to create an airtight seal.